hpc4you/hpc4you.github.io/index.md

 Copy and paste the green line, then press the Enter key, and wait ...

-All servers will automatically reboot at least twice, and then the slurm scheduling cluster is readly for you.
+All servers will automatically reboot at least twice, and then the slurm scheduling cluster is ready for you.

 In particular, the restart operation of all compute nodes will be 1 minute lag behind the master node.